 In case of increasing the NSSI capacity the NSSMF may decide to increase the capacity of the NSSI constituents or add new constituents to the NSSI.
 When adding new constituents to the NSSI the NSSMF may need to re-configure the added constituents.

-In case of decreasing the capacity of the NSSI the NSSMF may decide to decrease the capacity of the NSSI constituents or to remove constituents from the NSSI.
+In case of decreasing the capacity of the NSSI, the NSSMF may decrease the capacity of the NSSI constituents or to remove constituents from the NSSI if the NSSI constituents are non-shared or changing the capacity of shared NSSI constituents has no negative impacts on other NSSIs.
 In case of removing constituents from the NSSI the NSSMF may need to re-configure the remaining constituents.

 5.2.1.3.3 Post-condition

 The capacity of an NSSI has been changed.

-Editor's note 1: The method of capacity change 1) validity is subject to pending definition of NSSI capacity 2) this definition is FFS

-Editor's note 2: change capacity of a shared NF participating in multiple NSSIs which are management by a different NSSMF is for FSS
+NOTE: Various methods of NSSI capacity change exist, for example the capacity of an NSSI can be expressed by number of subscribers which may be controlled with a license, in such case the method of capacity change can be configuration change.
+Another example can be the change of the capacity of the resources used by the NSSI such as change capacity of the VNF's and or VNFC's.